Vector Symbolic Finite State Machines in Attractor Neural Networks: Introduction

 Symbolic FSM states will thus be represented each by a hypervector and stored within the attractor network as a fixed-point attractor.
 Stimuli will also be represented by hypervectors, which, when input to the attractor network, will trigger the network dynamics to transition between the correct attractor states.
-We make use of common VSA techniques to construct a weights matrix to acheive these dynamics, where we use the Hadamard product between bipolar vectors $\{-1,1\}^N$ as our binding operation.
-We thus claim that attractor-based FSMs may be a plausible biological computational primitive insofar as Hopfield networks are.
+We make use of common VSA techniques to construct a weights matrix to achieve these dynamics, where we use the Hadamard product between bipolar hypervectors $\{-1,1\}^N$ as the binding operation (the Multiply-Add-Permute (MAP) VSA model) \cite{gayler_multiplicative_1998}.
+We thus claim that attractor-based FSMs are a plausible biological computational primitive insofar as Hopfield networks are.

 This represents a computational paradigm that is a departure from conventional von Neumann architectures, wherein the separation of memory and computation is a major limiting factor in current advances in conventional computational performance (the von Neumann bottleneck \cite{backus_can_1978, indiveri_memory_2015}).
-Similarly, the high redundancy and lack of reliance on individual components makes this architecture is fit for implementation with novel in-memory computing technologies such as resistive RAM (RRAM) or phase change memory (PCM) devices, which could perform the network's matrix-vector-multiplication (MVM) in a single step \cite{xia_memristive_2019, ielmini_-memory_2018, zidan_chapter_2020}.
+Similarly, the high redundancy and lack of reliance on individual components makes this architecture fit for implementation with novel in-memory computing technologies such as resistive RAM (RRAM) or phase-change memory (PCM) devices, which could perform the network's matrix-vector-multiplication (MVM) step in a single operation \cite{xia_memristive_2019, ielmini_-memory_2018, zidan_chapter_2020}.